KoreTeknology/Blender-3x-Audio-Research/audaspace-related-specs.md

 # Audaspace Related Specifications

+### Main Structure

+Audaspace is built within a specific concept of Hardware/software to be able to connect virtual audio players to sources and listeners

 ### The following (probably incomplete) features are supported by audaspace:

 - input/output devices: input from microphones, line in, etc., output devices including 3D audio support